SEEKING TO PROVIDE PATIENTS WITH ANOTHER CHANCE.

 Discovery Phenylketonuria (PKU)

-*ECUR-506 is approved for clinical trials by the U.S. Food and Drug Administration (FDA), U.K. Medicines & Healthcare products Regulatory Agency (MHRA), Australian Therapeutic Goods Administration (TGA) and European Union (EU) and the European Economic Area (EEA) under the EU Clinical Trial Regulation by the Spanish Agency of Medicines and Medical Devices (AEMPS).
+*ECUR-506 is cleared for clinical trials by the U.S. Food and Drug Administration (FDA), U.K. Medicines & Healthcare products Regulatory Agency (MHRA), Australian Therapeutic Goods Administration (TGA) and European Union (EU) and the European Economic Area (EEA) under the EU Clinical Trial Regulation by the Spanish Agency of Medicines and Medical Devices (AEMPS).

 For more information on the ongoing clinical trial in OTC deficiency please visit OTC-HOPE.com